qzi/agilelog.org/content/post/Agile/retrospective-using-orid.md

 ### Objective

-Initial with " I see that .../I hear that ... etc." to state the fact in the past sprint
+Start with " The fact is ... /The data shows... etc." to state the fact in the past sprint

 No item limited